gyselroth/redmine-plugin-kanbantool/README.md

 #### 2.5 Hiding Input Fields
 To hide an input field, follow the same procedure as 2.3.
 - As a Kanban title is necessary in order to create a new Kanban entry, the title of the Redmine ticket will be used if hidden.
-- If the ``` Kanban stage ``` field is hidden, a new Kanban entry will be placed in the most left of the corresponding Kanban board.
+- If the ``` Kanban stage ``` field is hidden, a new Kanban entry will be placed on the very left of the corresponding Kanban board.
-- If the ```Kanban swimlane ``` field is hidden, a new Kanban entry will be placed in the top of the corresponding Kanban board.
+- If the ```Kanban swimlane ``` field is hidden, a new Kanban entry will be placed above the corresponding Kanban board.
 - If ``` Kanban stage ``` and ```Kanban swimlane ``` are hidden, a new Kanban entry appears in the top left corner.

 ### 3. Using Kanban Tool Plugin